medusa-project/ideals/README.md

 Refer to the instructions in the
 [SCARS wiki](https://wiki.illinois.edu/wiki/display/scrs/Setting+Up+the+Handle.net+Software+Locally).

-# Migrate content from DSpace into the application
+# Migrate content from DSpace

 See [README_MIGRATION.md](README_MIGRATION.md) for detailed information about the migration process.